Hiranyaloka/mt-plugin-template-selector/README.md

 ## TEMPLATE SELECTOR - OVERVIEW ##
-The TemplateSelector plugin allows Authors to choose from templates and widgets to alter the display or function of each individual page or entry.
+The TemplateSelector plugin allows Authors to choose from templates, widgets, and widget sets to alter the display or function of any individual page or entry.

 TemplateSelector extends entries and pages with a new `TemplateSelector` custom field and associated tag.
-First you configure the plugin to automatically display a select list from your blog templates.
+First you configure the plugin to automatically display a dropdown list filtered from your blog templates.
 You can set a default template from that list.
 Your desired list of templates is made available from within Page/Entry Edit forms.
 In your Entry or Page templates, the `TemplateSelector` tag will output the name of the selected (or default) template.

-The plugin has been extended with an additional custom field and tag, `WidgetSelector`.
-So now you can also easily display a select list of widgets as a custom field within your Entry and Page edit forms.
+The plugin has been extended with two additional custom fields and associated tags, `WidgetSelector` and `WidgetSetSelector`.
+So now you can also easily display a select list of widgets and/or widget sets as a custom field within your Entry and Page edit forms.

 ### Using the tags in your Entry or Page templates (Designer) ###
 Within entry or page context of a template, use the `TemplateSelector` tag to include a template by name: